cs-ed/edtech-plan-mathpluscoding/README.md

 Lesson videos will be embedded in the presentation to keep all relevant content accessible via one link.

-Also, for videos that I've recorded
+Also, for videos that I've recorded, all the relevant information will be embedded in the lesson slides so that it is accessible in a non-video format.

 ##### Google Classroom and PowerSchool Teacher